Koje3/Unlock-the-Phone/README.md

+## Unlock the Phone - Mobile puzzle game
+### Personal project
-Mobile puzzle game I'm working on.
-Main goal is to try to unlock a phone and progress with the story.
+Main goal of the game is to try to unlock a phone and progress with the story.